Open daily from 9.00 until 17.45.

 Looking for something dementia friendly to do this month?
 Edinburgh’s Festival Theatre has been hosting a range of activities to accommodate for individuals and families living with dementia.
 Notably, Songwriting Script on the 10th April.

-Participants will have the chance to share stories and ideas with in-house musician, Gus Harrower, who will organise them into a set of original songs in just 45 minutes.
-These will then be performed by Edinburgh’s dementia inclusive Forget Me Notes choir at their monthly Together in Song concert.
+Also, participants will have the chance to share stories and ideas with in-house musician, Gus Harrower, who will organise them into a set of original songs in just 45 minutes.
+These are performed by Edinburgh’s dementia inclusive Forget Me Notes choir at their monthly Together in Song concert.

 Our Guest Services and Guiding teams are made up of so many people who share passions for reading, history and storytelling.
-Perhaps it comes as no surprise that we reckon the Literary Events and Reading Groups at Topping & Company Booksellers are well worth a visit this month!
+Therefore, it perhaps comes as no surprise that the Literary Events and Reading Groups at Topping & Company Booksellers are on our list of recommendations!
+In fact, they’re well worth a visit.

-For Young Adult Fiction readers, we recommend dropping in to Trang Thanh Tran and Sarah Underwood’s discussion about their debut novels on Friday 14th April; or history lovers might enjoy Robert Philip’s presentation about the origins and development of music around the world in his new guide, A Little History of Music.
+Firstly, for Young Adult Fiction readers, we recommend that you drop in to Trang Thanh Tran and Sarah Underwood’s discussion about their debut novels on Friday 14th April.
+However, history lovers might enjoy Robert Philip’s presentation about the origins and development of music around the world in his new guide, A Little History of Music.

 © Topping and Company